defenseunicorns/uds-bundle-software-factory-nutanix/docs/mattermost.md

 ## SSO

 When creating users for Mattermost in Keycloak, be sure to put a `mattermostid` in for the user.
-If you don't, when you sign into Mattermost "via GitLab" you'll get the `Could not parse auth data out of gitlab user object` error.
+If you don't, when you sign into Mattermost `via GitLab` you'll get the `Could not parse auth data out of gitlab user object` error.

 ![image](screenshots/mattermost-sso-missing-mattermostid.png)

-If you create an invalid `mattermostid` (such as a person's name) you'll get an invalid OAuth object error.
+If you create an invalid `mattermostid` (such as entering a person's name) you'll get an invalid OAuth object error.
+It expects a (unique) string of numbers.

-What you want to do is have users request mattermost access during signup in Keycloak _OR_ add a number not already in use to their user via a Keycloak admin.
+If creating totally new users, it's best to have them use the sign-up process in Keycloak to ensure properly configured users.
+Importing users from an external system en-masse into the UDS Keycloak is outside the scope of this document.

 ## Enabling Calls